codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 ---

-All pipeline activity in Codefresh can be viewed on the *Builds* tab.
+All pipeline activity in Codefresh can be viewed in the *Builds* tab.
-There is one global view from the left-side menu that shows builds for all projects across your organization and a project-based view from the settings inside an individual project.
+* The global build view shows builds for all projects  across your organization
+* The project-based view from the settings inside an individual project shows the builds for the selected project

 Both views have the same controls and filters.